House of M: No More Mutants

 In a blinding flash, the world seemingly returns to normal.
 The Avengers come together to try to make sense of what happened that night, only to be confronted by a distraught Doctor Strange, who states that the "House of M" timeline really took place, and its effects are slowly being felt on a wider scale.
 They later get an alert from the ruins of Avengers Mansion.
 Investigating, they find Hawkeye's uniform pinned to a wall with his arrows, suggesting Hawkeye is alive.

 At the Xavier Institute for Higher Learning, most of the students lose their mutant abilities.
 Emma Frost scans the whole world with Cerebro for mutant activity.
 She learns the number of mutants in the world has dropped from millions to a few hundred.
 Spider-Man is distraught and angry with the fact that he still has memories of being married to Gwen Stacy and having a child together.
 Meanwhile, Wolverine awakens remembering everything about his past.
 The X-Men fly to Genosha looking for Magneto and his children.
 They find Magneto is also powerless and does not know where Wanda or Quicksilver have gone.

 The heroes can only guess what has caused the majority of the mutant population to lose their powers.
 Xavier is still missing, and Cerebro and Doctor Strange are unable to detect the Scarlet Witch.
 Hank Pym warns that all these powers could not simply vanish, but are contained somewhere and that because every action has an equal and opposite reaction, the question remains as to what the reaction to these events will be.
 A colossal red ribbon of energy begins to orbit Earth.

 "Decimation"

 The "House of M" storyline resulted in the reduction of the mutant population from millions to hundreds.
 Only two current members of the X-Men (Polaris and Professor X) suffered this fate, as well as the former X-Man Chamber.
-Several minor allies and enemies were depowered, including Callisto and the Blob, the longest-running character to be affected.
-Although their main adversary, Magneto, also lost his abilities, as have two members of the Avengers, Quicksilver and Scarlet Witch.
-Magneto and Xavier have since been repowered, whilst Polaris and Quicksilver (and others) have either gained new powers (sometimes almost exactly like their old powers) or regained lost powers by other means, within a span of well under two years.
-Other reasonably popular mutants have also been repowered by technology, such as Wind Dancer and Jubilee.
+Several minor allies and enemies were depowered, including Callisto and Blob.
+Their main adversary Magneto also lost his abilities, and two members of the Avengers, Quicksilver and Scarlet Witch.
+Magneto and Xavier have since been repowered, whereas Polaris and Quicksilver have either gained new powers (somewhat like their old powers) or regained lost powers by other means, within a span of two years.
+Other mutants have been repowered by technology, such as Wind Dancer and Jubilee.